chaochana/json-mutation/README.md

 # JSON MUTATOR PROXY

-JSON MUTATOR PROXY is a test tool to mutate JSON response for Mutation Testing : https://en.wikipedia.org/wiki/Mutation_testing
+JSON MUTATOR PROXY is a test tool to mutate JSON response for [Mutation Testing](https://en.wikipedia.org/wiki/Mutation_testing)

 This proxy basically adds fault to JSON response; remove a node, modify a value, etc. Then the response is 'Mutant' one.